OpenAI could go bankrupt by 2024 due to ChatGPT

 Based on a report from Analytics India Magazine, it is estimated that OpenAI won’t be able to cover the costs of maintaining ChatGPT’s daily operations and as a result, the company could declare bankruptcy by the end of 2024.

-The report also states that OpenAI’s total losses incurred by May 2023 amounted to USD 540 million (INR 4,487 crore approx.).
+The report also states that OpenAI’s total losses incurred by May 2023 amounted to USD 540 million.
 At the same time, its userbase has been declining rapidly and several clients are shying away from its chatbot service.
 For context, the recent findings in a SimilarWeb report state that ChatGPT saw its user base decline from 1.7 billion to 1.5 billion.
 This is contrary to the rapid gains in users it saw when the ChatGPT service went live in the early months of 2023.

 OpenAI’s business models are not helping ChatGPT